Rock All Night: Cast

-The Little Guy

-The film was based on a TV play The Little Guy which aired on Jane Wyman Presents The Fireside Theatre in September 1955.
-It was directed by Don Weis.

 Production

-Dane Clark signed on to star in July 1955, after having just appeared in a stage production where his leading lady died in his arms.

-Accolades

-The production earned Don Weis the Screen Directors Guild Award for Best Director of a TV Play in 1955.

-Production

 In October 1956 Roger Corman bought the rights to "Little Guy" from Jane Wyman for his production company Sunset Productions.
 Dane Clark was originally sought to play the lead.

+AIP had signed The Platters to appear in a film and asked Roger Corman if he had anything suitable.
+Corman decided to use The Little Guy.
 Corman gave the script to Charles B. Griffith to expand into a feature.
 Mel Welles later claimed Corman wanted Griffith to turn the story "into a rock script to emulate the success of Rock Around the Clock and all those pictures were having."

+According to Corman, the Platters were only available for one day and that day was not in Corman's schedule.
+"That put quite a bit of pressure on us, considering the entire script had been written around the Platters", said Corman.
+"We had to re-write it again, quickly.
+In the final film, The Platters are only included in the first ten minutes of the plot.
+That might have upset a few moviegoers who walked into the theater because of the star billing the group received."

-According to one account, Griffith says he wrote the script over the weekend:
+Griffith says he wrote the script over the weekend:

 I cut it up with a pair of scissors, this original screenplay, and added new characters like Sir Bop, which was to be played by Lord Buckley, but Mel Welles ended up playing it because Buckley was out of town.
-Mel wrote his own “hiptionary” for sale in the theatre to go with it.
+Mel wrote his own "hiptionary" for sale in the theatre to go with it.
 Dick Miller was in the Dane Clark part.
 He was the little guy of the title.
 The music was by Buck Ram, The Platters and those people all doing their hit songs.
 Of course, no songs were written in 24 hours...
-I would just put down “musical number here”.
+I would just put down "musical number here".
 The girl has her dialogue with the guys and then turns around to sing a song.
 It was up to them what she sang, up to Roger.